Fibonacci mode · 1 of 3

 "The Fibonacci Block Print"

 A mathematical sequence from 1202 governs your every stamp.
-Match the target fabric by placing blocks on cells the sequence permits — one move at a time.
+Match the target fabric by placing blocks in the diagonal band the sequence opens each turn.

 In 1202, the Italian mathematician Leonardo of Pisa — known as Fibonacci — described a sequence he found in the growth of rabbit populations: 1, 1, 2, 3, 5, 8, 13, 21… where each number is the sum of the two before it.
 He had no idea he was also describing the spiral of a nautilus shell, the floret arrangement of a sunflower, the branching of a river delta — and the underlying geometry of how master block printers in Bagru and Sanganer have laid their stamps for centuries, without ever writing a formula.